‘Doesn’t matter. Get Better.’ Is all Huskies can do after season-opening blowout vs. Baylor

-Washington coach Mike Hopkins said more than once Sunday that this basketball season is “all about the kids” — providing them what he called “a sense of normalcy” when the rest of their lives are anything but normal.
+Washington men’s coach Mike Hopkins said more than once Sunday that this basketball season is “all about the kids” — providing them what he called “a sense of normalcy” when the rest of their lives are anything but normal.

 “Getting on that court again, a place they love to play, and compete,’’ he said.

-And that’s where the Huskies finally found themselves on Sunday — on the same court in Las Vegas, in fact, where their season ended in March when the Pac-12 tournament was abruptly called off in the early stages of the COVID-19 crisis.
+And that’s where the Huskies finally found themselves Sunday — on the same court in Las Vegas, in fact, where their season ended in March when the Pac-12 tournament was abruptly called off in the early stages of the COVID-19 crisis.

-It’s tempting to say, “Be careful what you wish for,” because the Huskies were predictably outmatched and blown out, 86-52 by Baylor, the No. 2 ranked team in the country.
+It’s tempting to say, “Be careful what you wish for,” because the Huskies were predictably outmatched and blown out, 86-52 by Baylor, the No. 2-ranked team in the country.

 But to Hopkins, it was a jumping-off point, a valuable measuring stick to learn just what separates the NCAA elite from those seeking to reach that level.
 After weeks of drilling in the gym, and watching potential openers slip away, because that’s the way it goes in 2020, the Huskies got a chance to see what they need to work on.

 Spoiler alert: Just about everything.
-A Husky team that Hopkins has characterized as more reliant this season on its three-point shooting made just five out of 24 of them.
-A team that he hoped would be dynamic up and down the court was jittery and out of rhythm virtually from the start in falling behind 25-5.
-A team that needs to hold its own on the boards to make it all flow was out-rebounded 50-19.
+A Huskies team Hopkins has characterized as more reliant this season on its three-point shooting made just five out of 24 of them.
+A team he hoped would be dynamic up and down the court was jittery and out of rhythm virtually from the start in falling behind 25-5.
+A team that needs to hold its own on the boards to make it all flow was outrebounded 50-19.

 “We’re veteran at certain spots, but we’re also very new at a lot of spots, too,’’ said junior guard Jamal Bey.
 “It’s growing pains, for sure.”

-To put it more charitably: There’s nowhere to go but up for this year’s Huskies.
+To put it more charitably: There’s nowhere to go but up for this season’s Huskies.
 It’s certainly not panic time.
 Baylor is going to make a lot of teams look bad.
-They have considerable talent back from last year’s 26-4 team that might have wound up in the Final Four, had their been one.
-And they have a shot this year, too.
+The Bears have considerable talent back from last season’s 26-4 team that might have wound up in the Final Four, had there been one.
+And they have a shot this season, too.

 One of those Baylor losses, if you’ll recall, was against Washington in the Huskies’ season opener in a tournament in Anchorage.
 It did not turn out to be a harbinger of great things to come, with the Huskies losing 15 of their last 20 after a 10-2 start.
 They wound up last in the Pac-12 and are predicted to be near the bottom again.